mckornfield/dont-get-hacked/slides.md

 ## Accounts?

 - Accounts are your identity on the internet in a specific place
-- Someone who can access your account _can pretend to be you_
+- Someone who can access your account _can impersonate you_

 --